-As with most aspects of mobile internet, what you need to successfully game online will depend on a host of factors which we explain in this guide.
+As with most aspects of mobile internet, what you need to successfully game online will depend on a host of factors.
 Although there will be times when some games can't be played, or can't be played enjoyably, in most cases mobile online gaming isn't as difficult or expensive as you might believe.

-Flexibility is a key part of a travel lifestyle - and this includes being flexible around what you play online, and when.
+Flexibility is a key part of a mobile lifestyle - and this includes being flexible around what you play online, and when.

 In today's connected world, there are many options for accessing the internet while traveling but they often are, from a gaming perspective, quite different than what is available on a wired home connection.

 Mobile internet options are definitely more complicated, and potentially more expensive, than a home wired internet connection and can pose technical challenges to enjoyable gameplay.
-These challenges are different from other mobile internet uses, like websurfing and video.
+These challenges are different from other mobile internet uses, like web surfing and watching videos.

-This guide will give you the information you need to navigate these challenges and make mobile gaming a part of your travel lifestyle.
+This guide will give you the information you need to navigate these challenges and make mobile gaming a part of your mobile lifestyle.